-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 Instant turnaround

 Generate ad creative in minutes, not days.
 Morning strategy meeting identifies a new angle.
-Afternoon you’re testing it in-market.
+By the afternoon, you're testing it in-market.
 Respond to trends, competitor moves, and market shifts at the speed of performance marketing.

 Full creative control